mdbootstrap/mdb-ui-kit/README.md

 - Bower : `bower install bootstrap-material-design`
 - Meteor: `meteor add fezvrasta:bootstrap-material-design`
+- NPM:
+ - Material.js: `npm i bootstrap-material`
-- NPM: `npm i bootstrap-material-design`
+ - Ripples.js: `npm i bootstrap-material-ripples`

 If you prefer, you can include this framework in your project using our official CDN:

 - [Bootstrap Material Design on CDNJS.com](https://cdnjs.com/libraries/bootstrap-material-design)